 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 To see other pages, use the menu.

-Terms doctors use to describe the stage of osteosarcoma and plan treatment include:
+Doctors use following terms to describe the stage of osteosarcoma and to decide on the treatment plan:

 Localized.
 The tumor is only in the bone where it began and in the tissue around it.
 The tumor has not spread to other parts of the body.

 Metastatic.
 The tumor has spread from the bone where it began to another part of the body.
 Most often, it has spread to the lungs or other bones.

 Recurrent.
 Recurrent osteosarcoma is a tumor that has come back during or after treatment.
 It can come back in the same place where it started or in another part of the body.
 Osteosarcoma recurs most often in the lungs and other bones.
 If there is a recurrence, the cancer may need to be staged again.
 This is called re-staging.

 Source: National Cancer Institute.